Zoey Commerce Review

 Zoey comes with 22 templates to choose from, all of which are free and fully mobile responsive.
 They’re also very modern.
 These designs fit right in with current design trends.

 Here are a couple examples of the themes available.

 The best part of Zoey’s web design (by far) is the drag-and-drop editor.
 Zoey claims to have made the first drag-and-drop editor.
 I’m not so convinced of that (I’ve seen plenty of drag-and-drop, or “visual” editors before), but one thing’s for certain: this is the most advanced drag-and-drop editor I’ve ever encountered.

 You can use the drag-and-drop editor to change every element of your web page.
 This isn’t just a tool that lets you change a few color or fonts or move around a couple boxes.
 You can move any part of your website to any other location.
 You can edit every bit of text and every image.

 I’m really blown away by this editor’s capabilities.
-Please, please sign up for a trial and try it out for yourself.
+Sign up for a trial and try it out for yourself.
 It was even (dare I say) fun to use.

 Integrations & Add-Ons

-Zoey has 109 apps available in their marketplace.
-While that’s far below the number of apps many platforms offer (Shopify comes to mind), for a platform that’s only two years old, 109 is not bad.
+Zoey has 82 apps available in their marketplace (when you don’t count the payment gateways).
+While that’s far below the number of apps many platforms offer (Shopify comes to mind), for a platform that’s only three years old, 82 is not bad.

 Here are few of the more notable integrations.